 12.2 Centering Predictors#

-Consider a simple quadratic regression model:
+Consider the quadratic regression model

 import numpy as np